-Currently there are two open Men’s Groups, one which meets on the first and third Wednesday nights at 7:00pm, and the other which meets on the second and fourth Wednesday nights at 7:00pm, for about two hours at church.
+Currently there are two open Men’s Groups, one which meets on the first and third Wednesday nights at 7:00pm, and the other which meets on the second and fourth Tuesday nights at 7:00pm, for about two hours on Zoom.

 Nothing is ever required of anyone.
 All activities are strictly voluntary and anyone can choose to participate or not at any time.
 We want everyone to feel comfortable, always.

 We invite you to come and try us out.
 We think you’ll like what you find.
 We help each other in times of trouble, share our joys, explore our feelings.
 We have cooked spaghetti for the whole church, presented Sunday programs, sponsored church events, gone bowling and to movies and ball games.
 We hold weekend retreats for ourselves.
 We experience the satisfaction of working hard together.
 Close friendships have grown up among us.

 Being a man is a curious existence.
 Sometimes easy.
 Sometimes confusing.
 The opportunity for men to meet with other men can have some significant payoffs.

 Our men’s groups were started in the early 1980’s and have been meeting regularly since.
 Always we have been a support group for men, seeking to understand men, and discussing anything of interest to us.
 Attendance has been as few as one and as many as two dozen.

 As men we tend to feel we must be self-reliant and don’t need anyone else.
 Most of us who have participated in our men’s group a few times find that other men share our concerns and questions, that other men have experienced our sorrows and worries and often can help us to face problems knowing that we are not alone.